eurekaclinical/i2b2-export/i2b2-export-service/README.md

 ## Installation
 ### Database schema creation
-A [Liquibase](http://www.liquibase.org) changelog is provided in `src/main/resources/dbmigration/` for creating the schema and objects.
+A [Liquibase](http://www.liquibase.org) changelog is provided in `src/main/resources/dbmigration/` for creating the schema's objects.
 [Liquibase 3.3 or greater](http://www.liquibase.org/download/index.html) is required.
 A suitable copy of Liquibase is provided in the `i2b2-export-package` module.
 Perform the following steps:
 1) Create a schema for i2b2-export-service in your database.
 2) Get a JDBC driver for your database and put it the liquibase lib directory.